RavidYael/Finding-Minimum-Spanning-Tree/README.md

 Implementation of Kruskal's algorithm using the quick sort algorithm and the adjoint sets DS.
 Implementation of Prim's algorithm using priority queue with the binary heap DS.

-*All ALGO'S,D.S ETC IMPLEMENTDED BY RAVIDYAEL AND DANSCHINDLER
+*All ALGO'S, D.S ETC IMPLEMENTDED BY RAVIDYAEL AND DANSCHINDLER